appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 In this example, we generate 60-seconds time windows and pass them to the `coll-percentiles` action.
 The action takes que wanted quantiles as parameter.

 The `coll-percentiles` action will produce for each quantile an event with the `:quantile` key set to the quantile value, and the `;metric` field set to the value computed from the list of events for this quantile.
 The quantiles `0` and `1` can also be used to get the smallest of biggest event.

+`coll-where` will keep only events in the list matching the provided conditio (see the [filtering events](/howto/stream/#filtering-events) section.

+`coll-sort` will sort events in the list based on the field passed as parameter.

 If needed, you can also flatten a list of events, to get back a single event using `flatten`: